DoriCzele/dogomugs/docs/README.md

 ### **Products page**

-On the Products page6 products are listed per page in individual cards containing basic information of the product such as image of the product, product name, price, and current stock.
+On the Products page 6 products are listed per page in individual cards containing basic information of the product such as image of the product, product name, price, and current stock.
 A search bar is integrated in the top of the page to enable user to search for names of products that are currently in stock.
 By clicking the "Products" navbar item a drop down menu opens where the existing product categories are listed to make filtering and finding products more simple.
 By clicking the "Product Details" button the customer is redirected to the detailed product view where a detailed description is visible with the option to add item to the basket or return to the "Products" page.
 When clicking on the "Add to basket" button user is redirected to the Basket.